-On March 17, 2014, Transportation announced that Bombardier Transportation South Africa (Pty) Ltd. signed a contract with Transnet Freight Rail (TFR) for the delivery of 240 electric TRAXX Africa locomotives, which are set to be part of a complete fleet renewal program.
-Bombardier's total contract value based on the 2014 list price was approximately \$1.2 billion.
+On March 17, 2014, Transportation announced that Bombardier Transportation South Africa (Pty) Ltd. signed a contract with Transnet Freight Rail for the delivery of 240 electric TRAXX Africa locomotives, which are set to be part of a complete fleet renewal program.
+Bombardier's total contract value based on the list price at that time was \$1.2 billion.
 The order formed part of the largest locomotive supply project in South Africa's history.

 On March 27, 2014, Bombardier announced that it successfully extended the availability of Transportation's and Aerospace's letter of credit facilities by an additional year to May 2017 and June 2017, respectively.
-The maturity dates of the revolving credit facilities were also extended by one year to March 2016 and June 2017 respectively, and each facility was further extended in 2015 for an additional one-year period.
+The maturity dates of the revolving credit facilities were also extended by one year to March 2016 and June 2017 respectively, and each facility was further extended for additional one-year periods in 2015 and in 2016, bringing the maturity dates to May 2019 and June 2019.